jakeelizondo/quiz-app/README.md

 8 Users should be shown their overall score at the end of the quiz.
 In other words, how many questions they got right out of the total questions asked.
 9 Users should be able to start a new quiz.

-Technical requirements
-Your quiz app must:

-Include a render() function, that conditionally regenerates the view each time the store is updated.
+Includes a render() function, that conditionally regenerates the view each time the store is updated.

-Include single-purpose template generation functions.
+Includes single-purpose template generation functions.

-Include event handler functions.
+Includse event handler functions.

-NOT add additional HTML elements to the boilerplate code's index.html file (you may add attributes, e.g., classes and ids, to the existing HTML elements, or link stylesheets or additional scripts if necessary).

-Render answer choices in a <form>.
+Renders answer choices in a <form>.

-Use semantic HTML, along with CSS and jQuery.
+Uses semantic HTML, along with CSS and jQuery.

-Follow a11y best practices.
+Follows a11y best practices.

-Be fully usable by keyboard (which will be easy enough if you start with a form).

-Use responsive design.

-Refer back to the previous checkpoints on responsive design and forms for any help with the HTML/CSS materials.